 Our present system is based on contributory benefits and means-tested benefits (including tax credits).
 Many people on contributory benefits find that they are either time-limited or they do not provide enough to live on so means-tested top-ups are required; and means-tested benefits are withdrawn as other income rises, so there is little incentive to increase earned income.

 The present system is complicated, so administration is expensive, calculation errors are common, and fraud is too easy; it stigmatises claimants; and benefits are often withdrawn – through sanctions, or by flawed administration – leaving households without enough to live on.

-How much would the Citizen’s Income be?
+How much would the Citizen’s Basic Income be?